 If you’ve had success treating your migraines with medical cannabis, feel free to share your input.
 The more we share, the more we learn.

 Wishing you good health and wellness in all of your days.

-*I live in Michigan, which is a Medical Marijuana state.
+*I live in Michigan, which is a Medical and Recreational Marijuana state.
 I am a licensed medical marijuana card holder.
 Please check and follow your states local laws and regulations when it comes to possessing and consuming medical cannabis.